 Many of you may ask yourself the question: “What do I need to become a programmer?”
 And immediately after that follows the answer: “A programming language, of course!”
 But is the programming language enough?

 To be a programmer means to have the ability to find solutions for different problems and tasks by creating mathematical and logical constructions.
-This ability by itself consists of a few key components: a coding skill, developing your algorithmic thinking, fundamental knowledge in the professional department in which you want to develop – programming language.
+This ability by itself consists of a few key components: a coding skill, developing your algorithmic thinking, and fundamental knowledge in the professional department in which you want to develop – programming language.

 To some of you, “coding” at first sight may only mean learning a particular programming language.
 In reality, in order to be able to code, you need the have some technical skills like:

-- Work with variables, loops, conditional statements;
+- Work with variables, loops, and conditional statements;

-- Using functions, methods and objects;
+- Using functions, methods, and objects;

-- Skills for working with arrays, lists, associative arrays and etc.
+- Skills for working with arrays, lists, associative arrays, and etc.

 If we want to be more exact – you have to solve a minimum of 1000 programming problems a year.
 This way you will gain experience in problem-solving using mathematical means – something crucial in programming.
 In the process of developing that skill, the programming language does not matter.